github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

   listenerEndpoint: "/metrics"
 ```

-{% note %}
+> [!NOTE]

-**Note:** If the `metrics:` object is not provided or is commented out, the following flags will be applied to the controller-manager and listener pods with empty values: `--metrics-addr`, `--listener-metrics-addr`, `--listener-metrics-endpoint`.
+> If the `metrics:` object is not provided or is commented out, the following flags will be applied to the controller-manager and listener pods with empty values: `--metrics-addr`, `--listener-metrics-addr`, `--listener-metrics-endpoint`.
 This will disable metrics for ARC.

-{% endnote %}

 Once these properties are configured, your controller-manager and listener pods emit metrics via the listenerEndpoint bound to the ports that you specify in your [`values.yaml`](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set-controller/values.yaml) file.
 In the above example, the endpoint is `/metrics` and the port is `:8080`.
 You can use this endpoint to scrape metrics from your controller-manager and listener pods.